Elected Judicial Officers

 January 1997 - present.

-Judge Stephen Warning graduated from the University of Washington in 1976 and from the University of Washington School of Law in 1979.
-Judge Warning served as Dean of the Washington Judicial College in 2006 and as both Secretary and Trustee to the Board of the Superior Court Judges Association and is currently the immediate-past President of that organization.
-Judge Warning was appointed by the Governor to the Sentencing Guidelines Commission in 2009.
+Judge Stephen Warning graduated from the University of Washington and the University of Washington School of Law.
+He started the Cowlitz County Adult Drug Court in 1999.
+Judge Warning has served as President of the Superior Court Judges Association and as Dean of the Washington State Judicial College.
+He was appointed by the Governor to serve on the Sentencing Guidelines Commission in 2009.
+He is currently the Chair of the Superior Court Judges Legislative Committee.

 January 2011 - present.

 Judge Michael Evans graduated from Brigham Young University in 1995 and from Seattle University School of Law in 2001.
 Judge Evans served as a deputy prosecuting attorney for Cowlitz County in both criminal and civil matters and practiced privately in criminal defense, family law, and civil litigation.
 As District Court judge, with the support of many community members, he created and ran Cowlitz County's first mental health court.
-Judge Evans also serves as a member of the Supreme Court's Gender and Justice Commission, as well as a member of the Ethics and the Criminal Rules committees of the Superior Court Judges Association.
+Judge Evans also serves as a member of the Supreme Court's Gender and Justice Commission, as well as the Chair of the Ethics Committee of the Superior Court Judges Association.
+Judge Evans is currently the Court's Presiding Judge.

 Hon.
 Marilyn Haan - Position 4